Learning in Concert

 2018-2019: Resourceful Composer, Resourceful Planet

-Stay tuned as the NBSO’s Learning in Concert program prepares for another year as we learn how the compositional techniques of great composers can also serve to model ways to reduce plastic pollution.
+This year, the NBSO’s Learning in Concert program explores how the compositional techniques of great composers can also serve to model ways to reduce plastic pollution.
 Be Like Beethoven: Reuse, Repurpose, Recycle, Reduce!

 In the 2018-2019 Learning in Concert Program, we will explore three compositional techniques used by masterful composers that also serve as three models to improve the growing plastic pollution problem.
 The key to a sustainable planet lies within these composers’ resourceful skills.
 During the composition process, the skillful composer will reuse (repeat), repurpose (modify), and recycle (reconstruct) musical ideas within a piece of music.
 Use of these techniques has allowed great composers like Beethoven to create beautiful symphonies crafted from a small amount of musical material.
 Just like Beethoven, these same three techniques of reuse, repurpose, and recycle are also effective actions needed to reduce plastic pollution on our planet.

 Each year, over 2 million metric tons of plastics ends up in our oceans, with only 9% of the world’s plastic currently being recycled.
 This has created a serious problem to our aquatic, airborne and terrestrial environments and to the health of humans and marine and land animals.
 Throughout the Learning in Concert program, students will explore the concepts of reuse, repurpose, and recycle through musical composition and hands-on, plastic repurposing activities.
 Through a partnership with the Buttonwood Park Zoo, our students will continue this exploration to learn about the devastating effects of plastic pollution on land and marine life.

 2017-2018: The Orchestra as an Ecosystem: Symphony Symbiosis